volodymyrhudyma/blog/content/blog/write-parameterized-tests-in-jest.md

 }
 ```

-Let's run the tests to verify that nothing is broken after small refactoring:
+Run the tests to verify that nothing is broken after the little refactoring:

 ![Jest Run Tests After Refactoring To It.Each](/img/screenshot-2021-09-19-at-10.56.42.png "Jest Run Tests After Refactoring To It.Each")

-Works perfectly fine!
+Works fine!

-Also, you might have notices that we used **%i** in the test title.
+You may also have noticed that we used **%i** in the test title.

 This is used to positionally inject integer parameters with printf formatting.

-If we remove it, then the test title would not contain the arguments and it would be hard to understand what values are actually being tested:
+If we remove it, the test title would not contain the arguments and it would be hard to understand what values are actually being tested:

 ```javascript
 describe("add function", () => {